michael-trovato/advanced-macro-calculator/README.md

 - **Maximize Muscle Protein Synthesis (MPS):** MPS is a repair process that remodels and strengthens our muscles.
 You should strive to maximize this process.

 - **Consider meal frequency:** Consuming four meals a day, evenly spaced will help maintain a steady supply of amino acids in the bloodstream throughout the day.
 Nonetheless, at a practical level, consuming two to four meals per day is acceptable and more feasible for most.

 - **Pay attention to the first and last meals:** The first and last meals of the day play a vital role in providing the body with enough amino acids to prevent catabolism (the breakdown of muscle tissue).
 It's particularly important to ensure adequate protein intake after resistance training sessions.

-- **Optimal protein quantity for MPS stimulation:** Research suggests that an intake of 20–40 grams<sup>[[1]](https://physoc.onlinelibrary.wiley.com/doi/10.14814/phy2.12893)</sup> <sup>[[2]](https://pubmed.ncbi.nlm.nih.gov/33300582/)</sup> of protein can optimally stimulate MPS.
-This will depend on the [leucine content](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6248570/) of the protein.
+- **Optimal protein quantity for MPS stimulation:** Research suggests that an intake of 20–40 grams<sup>[[6]](https://physoc.onlinelibrary.wiley.com/doi/10.14814/phy2.12893)</sup> <sup>[[7]](https://pubmed.ncbi.nlm.nih.gov/33300582/)</sup> of protein can optimally stimulate MPS.
+This will depend on the leucine content of the protein.<sup>[[16]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6248570/)

 Remember, every individual's dietary needs and responses can vary.
 Always consult with a healthcare professional before making significant changes to your diet.